What can help or hurt a home appraisal

 3. Deferred maintenance

-Before getting an appraisal, it’s a good idea to have a home inspector go through your house to point out maintenance you may have missed or broken items that need fixing.
+Before getting an appraisal, it’s a good idea to have a home inspector go through your house first to point out maintenance you may have missed or broken items that need fixing.

 4. Home size